 How are companies recruiting on social media?

-There are a multitude of ways to recruit via social media in 2021 – here’s how UK employers are doing it.
+There are a multitude of ways to recruit via social media and improve their candidate experience in 2021 – here’s how UK employers are doing it.

 - LinkedIn is the number one social recruitment platform with 91% of companies using it daily.

 - Searching for candidates is the most popular reason for recruiters to use a social platform and 100% of social recruiters used LinkedIn for candidate search.